halliefuchs/halliefuchs.github.io/README.md

 # Data Journalism Portfolio

-Below you will find my final portfolio of data visualization projects.
+Below you will find my final portfolio of data journalism projects, including Data Visualizations and Data Storytelling.

-# About Me and This Portfolio
+## About Me and This Portfolio

 My name is Hallie Fuchs and I am a scientific journalism major at Lehigh University with a minor in Health, Medicine and Society.
 I care very deeply about the health of both the environment and people.
 I will be launching a travel/lifestyle blog to promote living a life of wellness and happiness.
 I am also a very skilled photographer and videographer and have trained with National Geographic professionals.